 I asked the boy’s teachers this year for their holiday wishlist.
 After looking at this list, you may or may not be surprised that you won’t find apples and things that clutter desks and walls.
 Instead, I’ve found that what is much more meaningful to them are handwritten notes and practical items like a travel cup for their coffee.
-I can confidently say these are the best gifts for teachers as these ideas are coming straight from them versus what I think they would like.
+I can say these are the best gifts for teachers as these ideas are coming straight from them versus what I think they would like.

-It’s likely that your kids have more than 1 teacher and while I know we all want to show our appreciation to our children’s teachers by giving them extravagant gifts, it’s not necessarily practical.
+It’s likely that your kids have more than 1 teacher and while I know we all want to show our appreciation to our children’s teachers by giving them extravagant gifts, it’s not always practical.
 That’s why below you’ll find gift ideas that teachers will appreciate and will work with every budget.

 Teacher Gift Ideas for All Budgets

 Personalized Gifts – regardless of occupation, everyone loves receiving personalized gifts!
 Although one teacher mentioned: “but not particularly apples or teacher themed.
 Teachers get so many teacher-themed things and there’s only so much room on the desk/wall, etc”.
 So something to just keep in mind.
 Instead, maybe something like:

 - An initial necklace – this one is so affordable!

 - Monogrammed journal

 If you want to see more ideas on this, I have my gift guide focusing just on personalized monogrammed items, here.

 Handwritten Note – under the personalized gifts umbrella, instead of a store-bought gift, many teachers would love to receive a handwritten note from their students and/or their parent.
 One of my boy’s teachers told me she keeps the notes and looks back at them when it’s a hard day.
 She also said many other teachers do too.
 I love this!